apigee/api-platform-samples/learn-edge/apikey-security-2/README.md

-# Secure the proxy with an API key
+# Remove the apikey query parameter

 In this Learn Edge example, we'll modify [apikey-security-1](../apikey-security-1) example slightly to remove the `apikey` query parameter so that it is not passed to the backend target service.
 This pattern is commonly used and a good practice.